FrankJaco/homeassistant-wwino-addon/docs/index.md

     -   Paste the repository URL  `https://github.com/FrankJaco/homeassistant-wwino-addon`  and click  **Add**.
     -   Click  **Close**.
 3.  **Install the Wonderful Wino Add-on**
-    -   After adding the repository, you may need to refresh the page for the new addon to appear by pressing  `Ctrl + R`  (or  `Cmd + R`  on a Mac).
+    -   After adding the repository, you will likely need to refresh the page for the new addon to appear (by pressing  `Ctrl + R` etc.).
     -   Scroll through the Add-on Store and locate the section titled  **Wonderful Wino Add-on Repository**.
     -   Click on the  **Wonderful Wino**  add-on card to open its information page.
     -   Click the blue  **Install**  button and wait for the installation process to complete.
 This may take a few minutes.